 - Arterial exam.
 The podiatrist checks your arteries and circulation.

 When you have diabetes, even a small cut on your foot can be risky.
 This is why we’re happy to clip your toenails and remove calluses for you.
 You can have this done during your regular follow-up appointments every 6 to 9 weeks.

 The Right Treatments for You

-We treat many foot conditions at Leon.
-Our experienced podiatry doctors can help you choose the best treatments.
+Many foot conditions are treated on site at Leon.
+The experienced podiatry doctors can help you choose the best treatments.

-Some of the most common conditions we treat are:
+Some of the most common conditions we treated are:

 - Fungal infections and other infections

 - Plantar fasciitis (heel pain)

 - Diabetic foot problems